P-p-H-d/mlib/README.md

 is an abstract data type composed of a collection of (key, value) pairs, such that each possible key appears at most once in the collection, and is associated to only one value.
-It is possible to search for a key in the dictionnary and get back its value.
+It is possible to search for a key in the dictionary and get back its value.

 Several dictionaries are proposed.
 The "best" to use depends on the data type and in particular: